thexdesk/blog-api/README.md

-## Simple Emberjs blog CRUD app with Rails API backend
+## Simple Emberjs Blog App with Rails API

 Created for a presentation